jagoncalves14/allocate-reviewers/README.md

 developer.

 ## Reviewers rotation script
-The assignment is rotated logically so that all developers have a chance to read each other's code.
+The assignment is rotated orderly so that all developers have a chance to read each other's code.

 # Configurable parameters